Dbailey22/Cpts223-BST-implementation/README.md

 excluding 4.19) and add code for printing tree traversals and the DepthEqual method from HW5.
 Specifically:
 a.
 Accompanying this homework is the ZIP file hw6.zip, which contains the following files.

 i.
 BinarySearchTree.h:  A  version  of  the  BinarySearchTree  template  class  code  from Weiss’s book.
-The four private methods at the bottom (PreOrder, PostOrder, InOrder, DepthEqual) are what you need to implement. ii. main.cc: The main function we will run to test your code.
+The four private methods at the bottom (PreOrder, PostOrder, InOrder, DepthEqual) are what you need to implement.

-  2
+ii. main.cc: The main function we will run to test your code.

 iii.
-Makefile: A sample Makefile for compiling the code. iv. input.txt: A sample input file to test your code.
+Makefile: A sample Makefile for compiling the code.

+iv. input.txt: A sample input file to test your code.

 v. output.txt: The correct output you should see when you run ‘main input.txt’.
-b.
-Your  submission  should  include  the  modified  BinarySearchTree.h  file.
-If  the  provided Makefile will work for compiling your code, then no need to provide any additional files.
-Otherwise, you may include a readme.txt file and/or your own Makefile.
-We will compile and run your code on the Ubuntu Linux platform using the Gnu C++ compiler.
-Your code must compile and run for us on this platform